rodneyshupe/Cookbook/Recipes/Sauces/MustardJoeBeef.rst

 Directions
 ----------

-1. In a powerful food processor, combine the mustard seeds, water, maple syrup, oil, one-third of the vinegar, the turmeric, the cayenne, and the salt and process on high speed.
-(If it is not powerful, you will end up with more whole seeds, which is okay but not ideal.)
-Once you start, the seeds will bounce around like money in a money cage.
+1. Combine the mustard seeds, water, maple syrup, oil, one-third of the vinegar, the turmeric, the cayenne, and the salt in a powerful food processor and process on high speed.
+The seeds will bounce around like money in a money cage once you start.
+(A weaker processor leaves more whole seeds, which is okay but not ideal.)
-2. When the seeds stop bouncing around, slowly add the rest of the vinegar.
-When the blade stops spinning well and the mustard is thick, it's ready.
+2. Add the rest of the vinegar slowly once the seeds stop bouncing around.
+The mustard is ready when the blade stops spinning well and the mustard is thick.
 Transfer to a tightly capped jar and store in the fridge for up to a month.